Introduction

 Ø When starch granules are mixed with cold water they do not dissolve but form suspension.

 Ø When the water is heated, the granules begin to swell.
 The heat energy breaks the hydrogen bonds in the starch granules and facilitates the entry of water into the granules.
-At the same time some amylose from the granules leaches into the cooking water.
+At the same time some amylose from the granules leaches into the cooking water.Ø The starch chains in the granules absorb moisture and begin to uncoil from their tightly packed configuration.

 Ø The size of the granules increase as more and more water enters.
 The water in the granules gets bonded to amylose and amylopectin.